I Feel: Critical reception

 NMEs Rhian Daly, highlighted its mix of campy fun and deeper themes.
 He noted that some tracks like "Queencard" offer enjoyable moments, others fall flat.
 Despite this, he praised how the album showcases the group's willingness to experiment creatively.
-All Music's Neil Z. Yeung complemented the album's "genre-blurring pop" songs that incorporate a variety of other genres writing, "I Feel, (G)I-dle amps up the fun and energy with six genre-blurring pop anthems that incorporate dance beats, rock riffs, and R&B slickness."
-Ilgan Sportss Journalist Kwon Hye-mi praised (G)I-dle's shift in visual style, noting that unlike their previous concept in "Nude," which was more extreme, the concept photos for "I Feel" showcased a freer and more natural appearance.
+All Music's Neil Z. Yeung complemented the album's "genre-blurring pop" songs that incorporate a variety of other genres writing, "[on] I Feel, (G)I-dle amps up the fun and energy with six genre-blurring pop anthems that incorporate dance beats, rock riffs, and R&B slickness."
+Ilgan Sportss Journalist Kwon Hye-mi praised (G)I-dle's shift in visual style, noting that unlike their previous concept in "Nxde," which was more extreme, the concept photos for I Feel showcased a freer and more natural appearance.
 She further highlighted the increased involvement of the group members in the production process, which contributed to the matured musical direction of (G)I-dle, showcasing their collective effort and musical growth.
 On a more negative note, South Korean music critic Mimyo criticized in his review for Yes24 the lead single "Queencard," while he complimented the rest of the album's tracks.
 I Feel was named one of the top K-Pop albums of 2023 by Billboard.
 It was highlighted how the group was heavily involved in the album's creation, with members Soyeon, Minnie, and Yuqi leading in songwriting, composing, and production.
 They also highlighted the album "relatable" themes like social media anxieties and self-confidence, showcasing the group's growth alongside their fans.